Rosa canina: Pests and diseases

 The dog rose can be attacked by aphids, leafhoppers, glasshouse red spider mite, scale insects, caterpillars, rose leaf-rolling sawfly, and leaf-cutting bees.

-When a gall wasp lays eggs into a leaf axillary or terminal bud the plant develops a chemically induced distortion known as rose gall.
+When a gall wasp lays eggs into a leaf axillary or terminal bud the plant develops a chemically induced distortion known as robin's pincushion.

 Buds and leaves may be eaten by rabbits and deer, despite the thorns.

 It may be affected by rose rust and powdery mildews (Podosphaera pannosa), and downy mildew (Peronospora sparsa).

 It is notably susceptible to honey fungus.

 As an invasive species

 Dog rose is an invasive species in the high country of New Zealand.
 It was recognised as displacing native vegetation as early as 1895 although the Department of Conservation does not consider it to be a conservation threat.

 The dog rose is classified as a weed in Australia under the Natural Resources Management Act of 2004.
 It outcompetes native plants, offers shelter to pests like foxes and rabbits, is not eaten by livestock due to its unpalatable nature, and its large shrubs resist grazing by farm animals.
 The dog rose invades native bushland therefore reducing biodiversity and the presence of desirable pasture species.
 It is a biosecurity risk as it hosts fruit fly.